SignificoHealth/recco-android-sdk/README.md

 }
 ```

-Please, take a look on the Recco Showcase application [documentation][Recco-Showcase] so you can get more information on __Recco Color Palettes__.
+Please, take a look on the Recco Showcase application [documentation][Recco-Showcase] so you can get more information on __Recco Styles__.

 __Bonus:__ How to provide your own ReccoLogger implementation ?